 Rights and Obligations Under the Fair Housing Act (FHA)

 The Fair Housing Act is instrumental in protecting the rights of individuals with disabilities to have their ESAs in housing situations.
-Under the FHA, landlords are required to make reasonable accommodations for tenants with reliable ESAs and treat these animals differently than pets in terms of housing policies and fees.
+Under the FHA, property owners are required to make reasonable accommodations for residents with reliable ESAs and treat these animals differently than pets in terms of housing policies and fees.
 This act ensures that individuals needing ESAs can benefit from their support without facing discrimination.

 The Fair Housing Act is instrumental in protecting the rights of individuals with disabilities to have their ESAs in housing situations.